 In the ordinary course of its business, PPLS collects and stores sensitive data, including legally protected health information, credit card information, and personally identifiable information, such as data collected in connection with the CyPath[®] Lung laboratory test results.
 PPLS also stores sensitive intellectual property and other proprietary business information, including that of its customers, payors, and collaboration partners.
 PPLS manages and maintains its applications and data utilizing a combination of on-site systems, managed data center systems, and cloud-based data center systems.
 These applications and data encompass a wide variety of business-critical information, including research and development information, commercial information, and business and financial information.
-PPLS is highly dependent on information technology networks and systems, including the internet, to securely process, transmit, and store this critical information.
+PPLS is highly dependent on information.
 Although its policies and practices adhere to the requirements of HIPAA and PPLS employs measures to protect sensitive information from unauthorized access or disclosure, its information technology and infrastructure, and that of its third-party billing and collections provider, may be vulnerable to attacks by hackers or viruses or breached due to employee error, malfeasance, or other disruptions.